 * In the photos, I didn't divide the dough in two, and I found it got a little too big, so it's easier to make two smaller discs.

 Bake for 8-9 minutes.
-Allow the cookies to rest on the baking sheet for 2 minutes before transferring to a wire rack to cool completely.
+Allow the cookies to rest on the baking sheet for 2 minutes before transferring them to a wire rack to cool completely.

 - Vixen's Eggnog Cookies with Maple Frosting